akhnoukhm18/akhnoukhm18/README.md

 - 👋 Hi, I’m @akhnoukhm18
-- 👀 I’m interested in adding skills to my resume
+- 👀 I’m interested in adding skills to my resume.
 - 🌱 I’m currently learning Python, or any other coding language I can get my hands on.
-- 💞️ I’m looking to collaborate on engineering code
+- 💞️ I’m looking to collaborate on engineering code.
 - 📫 How to reach me: akhnoukhm18@students.ecu.edu

 <!---